kschmitt0/kschmitt0.github.io/_projects/grocery-inaccessibility-sherman.md

 This project uses network analysis and suitability modeling to map grocery accessibility across Sherman, Texas, identifying areas where residents face the greatest barriers to reaching a grocery store.

-Explore the full interactive StoryMap below.
+Explore the full interactive StoryMap below, or click the [link here](https://storymaps.arcgis.com/stories/1f868bc5da2c4ffc953e142a8a744cfc)